 Preventing Fish Diseases

-- Test the water regularly.
+- Test water parameters weekly

 Also, check Clown Loach Care: Appearance, Tank Mates, Lifespan, Breeding & All